 From 0.00am 25 December 2020 onwards, all persons arriving at Hong Kong (either via the airport or land boundary control points) who have stayed in places outside China on the day of arrival at Hong Kong or during the 21 days before that day have to undergo compulsory quarantine for 21 days in designated quarantine hotels (see list of designated hotels for the third cycle from 21 April to 19 June 2021 from here; and the list of designated hotels for the fifth cycle from 1 September to 30 November 2021 from here).
 From 12 May 2021, the 21-day compulsory quarantine period may be shortened for fully vaccinated persons arriving at Hong Kong from Group B, C and D specified places.
 They will also be subject to testing requirements at different days.
 For details, please refer to this infographic.
 From 30 June 2021, quarantine requirements for persons arriving at Hong Kong who have received COVID-19 vaccination will be further adjusted in phases.
 For details, please refer to this For details, please refer to this press release and this concise guide.

 Several groups of persons, who are travelling from the Mainland, Taiwan or Macao for recognised purposes relating to manufacturing operations, business activities or the provision of professional services in the interest of Hong Kong’s economic development, are exempted from the requirement.
-The contact details of the relevant government bureaux / departments are as follows for reference.
+For details, please refer to this website.